Dog Friendly Things to do in Cornwall This Christmas

 If you and your dog would prefer to stay dry this Boxing Day, you can watch from the sand.
 The beach café will be serving hot chocolates and bacon butties, making it the perfect opportunity to spice up your Boxing Day walk.

-What are your favourite dog friendly things to do in Cornwall this Christmas?
+What are your favourite dog-friendly things to do in Cornwall this Christmas?
 Let us know in the comments!
+Be sure to check the range of dog-friendly cottages in Cornwall and dog-friendly accommodation all over the UK.

 For more dog friendly UK holiday inspiration, follow us on Instagram!